AndreyEmelyanenko/shaman/README.md

 The only non-optional parameter is 'order'.
 It should be unique.
 Other parameters are optional and depends on a particular stage.
 For instance, in case of 'download_stage', where we use python grab to download a page there are two parameters:
-    1. connect_timeout (maximum time to wait a server response)
+* connect_timeout (maximum time to wait a server response)
-    2. download_timeout (maximum time to download a page) In this case we redefined those parameters.
+* download_timeout (maximum time to download a page) In this case we redefined those parameters.

-All stages are split to different types (it is optional).
+All stages are split to different types (input, output, common).
 It is possible to create your own stage, that does something with the results from other stages.
 The basic workflow:
     1. Worker creates a Message object (empty container)
     2. It reads an input data (from kafka, stding or other)